Eyalsberro/projext-3-react/README.md

 In the project directory, you can find:

 - Client side built with React and using Chartjs
-- Server side bulit with Nodejs
+- Server side built with Nodejs
 - Database with MySQL